jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-30.md

 He brought with him letters of introduction to Smith from Dr. Price and Dr. Kippis.
 Dr. Kippis was the editor of the Biographia Britannica.
 Rogers, a poet, was then 23.

 He had only published his Ode to Superstition.
 His father’s old Unitarian friends were his only chief acquaintances in the world of letters.
 Smith makes a disparaging allusion to them in his previous letter to Price.

-They won for Rogers=
+They won for Rogers:
-the kindest possible reception, and even a continuous succession of civilities.
+- the kindest possible reception, and
+- even a continuous succession of civilities.

 He has left a grateful record of them in his tour’s journal.

 This journal has been published in Mr. Clayden’s Early Tears of Samuel Rogers A few additional particulars omitted in it are found in Dyce’s published and Mitford’s unpublished recollections of Rogers’s table-talk.